ddev/ddev/docs/content/users/debugging-profiling/xhprof-profiling.md

 XHGui is a graphical interface for XHProf profiling data that can store the results in the database.

-XHGui is a available via the official ddev-xhgui add-on.
-See <https://github.com/ddev/ddev-xhgui> for the latest information.
+XHGui is a available via the official [ddev-xhgui add-on](https://github.com/ddev/ddev-xhgui), `ddev add-on get ddev/ddev-xhgui`.

 ## Information Links